Five Finger Death Punch: Formation, The Way of the Fist and Roberts' departure (2005–2009)

-From July 30 – September 2, 2007, the band went on their first major tour cycle as one of the supporting acts on Korn's Family Values Tour.
+From July 30 to September 2, 2007, the band went on their first major tour cycle as one of the supporting acts on Korn's Family Values Tour.
 They were also a supporting act of the North American leg of Korn's Bitch We Have a Problem Tour from September 22 – October 27, 2007.
 They were set to tour with Chimaira and All That Remains from January through March 2008, but due to singer Moody developing cysts on his vocal cords they were forced to pull out.
 He made a full recovery and they began to tour again.
 They supported Disturbed on their Indestructible US Tour from April through May 2008.

 The Way of the Fist was re-released on May 13, 2008, with 3 bonus tracks.
 One of the bonus tracks, "Never Enough" was released as the album's second single on July 15, 2008.
 Later that year they were a part of the 2008 Mayhem Festival playing the Jägermeister Stage.
 The third single from The Way of the Fist, "Stranger Than Fiction" was released on September 17, 2008.
 The Way of the Fist was released through Spinefarm Records in Canada on November 4, 2008, and in Europe on January 19, 2009.
 In January 2009, Darrell Roberts was rumored to have been fired; the split was confirmed a few days later, and Roberts was replaced by guitarist Jason Hook.
 They ended their support for their first album playing the main stage at the 2009 Download Festival.